ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 The answer is 2, because you can imagine a piece of string that is 2 metres long.
 You can cut it in half to make two 1 m pieces.
 Keep one, and then cut other 1 m piece in half.
 You can cut this other 1 m piece in half to make two ½ m piece.
 Keep one, and then cut other ½ m piece in half, and carry on and on forever.
 You will have pieces that are 1 m + ½ m + ¼ m etc.

-That is not a proof that the answer is true, so here is a more rigorous proof.
+The argument in the previous paragraph is not completely watertight, but it gives a sense of why the answer is 2.
+However, next I will give you a more rigorous proof.
 It might make sense if you study it carefully, but don’t worry if it is baffling.
 Let’s call the series above S, then:

 `S/2 = (1 + 1/2 + 1/4 + 1/8 + ...)/2 = 1/2 + 1/4 + 1/8 + 1/16 + ...`